On this page

 We strongly encourage you to review UK Government guidance for more information on energy labelling requirements:

-We also encourage you to review UK Government Brexit guidance on ecodesign and energy labelling compliance requirements from 1 January 2021:
+We also encourage you to review UK Government Brexit guidance on eco-design and energy labelling compliance requirements from 1 January 2021:

 More information on UK product compliance rules can be found on the Business Companion website:

-Energy Labeling Requirements
+Energy Labelling Requirements

 Upload EU energy efficiency information on VegaVend